solliancenet/tech-immersion-data-ai/day2-exp3/README.md

 The Bot Framework SDK uses what's called an Azure application for authentication and authorization between the published bot and its required Azure services.
 In this task, you will create a new app and retrieve its application Id that you will use when you run the bot creation script.

-1. Navigate to <https://apps.dev.microsoft.com/> and sign in with your same Azure account you are using for this experience.
+1. Navigate to <https://apps.dev.microsoft.com/> and sign in with your same Azure Active Directory account you are using for this experience.

 2. After signing in, you will see a page named "My applications".
 Select **Add an app**.